hidef/hidef.github.io/_posts/2018-06-28-be-a-grafana-power-user.md

 layout: post
 ---

-Graphite, the time series stats database, and Grafana, the brilliant visualisation tool have excellent documentation that tells us how to operate the software, but simply knowing how to use a tool does not mean you truly grok it.
+Graphite (the time series stats database) and Grafana (the brilliant visualisation tool) both have excellent documentation that tells us how to operate the software, but simply knowing how to use a tool does not mean you truly grok it.

-This is a collection of tips and suggestions to make sure that your use of these tools is easy and meaningful.
+This is a collection of tips and suggestions to help your use of these tools be easier and more meaningful.

 <!--more-->